 Early Origins of the Hygdent family

 His exact birth location is unknown, but believed to be somewhere in the west of England.
-He is best remembered as the author of Polychronicon a long chronicle written in Latin which became very popular in the 15th century after it was translated into English in the late 14th century.
+He is best remembered as the author of Polychronicon, a long chronicle originally written in Latin which became very popular in the 15th century after it was translated into English in the late 14th century.

 Early History of the Hygdent family

 This web page shows only a small excerpt of our Hygdent research.
-Another 217 words (16 lines of text) covering the years 1273, 1379, 1364, 1640, 1749, 1693, 1715, 1682, 1684, 1688, 1533, 1495, 1539 and 1505 are included under the topic Early Hygdent History in all our PDF Extended History products and printed products wherever possible.
+Another 135 words (10 lines of text) covering the years 1273, 1379, 1364, 1640, 1749, 1693, 1715, 1682, 1684, 1688, 1533, 1495, 1539 and 1505 are included under the topic Early Hygdent History in all our PDF Extended History products and printed products wherever possible.

 Hygdent Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Hygdent has been spelled many different ways, including Higdon, Higden, Hygdon, Hygden and others.

 Early Notables of the Hygdent family (pre 1700)

 Another 94 words (7 lines of text) are included under the topic Early Hygdent Notables in all our PDF Extended History products and printed products wherever possible.